-Boot-Repair utility is a free & open source utility that lets you fix and recover GRUB bootloader.
+Boot-Repair utility is a free & open-source utility that lets you fix and recover the GRUB bootloader.
 It can reinstate those lost operating systems for you.
-Earlier we published a detailed post on the utility, and how to install it on Ubuntu, Linux Mint, and elementary OS.
+Earlier, we published a detailed post on the utility and how to install it on Ubuntu, Linux Mint, and elementary OS.

 Now, we shall see more options to use Boot Repair.
 You can run it in two ways:

-- The first method is to install it on your PC that was already published.
+- The first method is to install Boot Repair on your PC that was already published.

 - Secondly, you can make a bootable Boot Repair Live USB drive.

 There is more to it than just a Boot Repair.
-The live USB desktop comes loaded with not just the Boot-Repair utility, but also other handy utilities like GParted which is a great tool for managing and partitioning hard disks, OS-Uninstaller, Synaptic Package Manager, Firefox web browser, LX Terminal, and File Manager.
+The live USB desktop comes loaded with not only the Boot-Repair utility, but also other handy utilities like GParted, OS-Uninstaller, Synaptic Package Manager, Firefox web browser, LX Terminal, and File Manager.
 It’s a customized version of Lubuntu OS running in your USB flash drive!
-Since there is Synaptic Package Manager, you also open to those thousands of other utilities.
+Since there is the Synaptic Package Manager, you also open to those thousands of other utilities.

 Create a Bootable Boot-Repair USB disk drive in Ubuntu, Linux Mint, and elementary OS

 STEP 1: Plug in a blank USB flash drive of at least 1 GB capacity to the PC.

 STEP 3: I recommend to use ‘GNOME Disks’ utility to write the bootable image to the USB flash drive.
 Ubuntu and Linux Mint ships with this utility pre-installed.
 Elementary OS users first need to enable PPA and then use the following commands in terminal to install the gnome-disks utility.

 STEP 4: After installation is complete, right-click on the downloaded boot-repair-disk-64bit.iso file and select ‘Open With’ > ‘Disk Image Writer.’